15 WLW/Lesbian Romance Books You Must Read

 12. The Midnight Lie (Forgotten Gods)

-Nirrim lives in the Ward, a section of the city reserved for the lower class, and it’s incredibly strict.
+Nirrim lives in the Ward, a section of the city that is incredibly strict for the lower class.
 When she meets Sid, a rakish traveler, she questions this as Sid tells her that the High Kith (higher class) possesses magic.
 So Nirrim has to choose between continuing with her life and trusting Sid, who asks not to be trusted.

 Even though this is a fantasy world, it is so explicitly lesbian.
 Also, you see Sid dealing with receiving the same arguments against her not being attracted to men as lesbians.
 On the other hand, Nirrim is dealing with compulsive heterosexuality.
-So being in a society where being straight is the norm and dealing with this is very struggling.
+So, being in a society where being straight is the norm and coping with this is very difficult.

 The Midnight Lie